redhat-openstack/website/source/documentation/index.html.md

 # RDO documentation

 Since RDO sticks closely to the upstream OpenStack project, the documentation at [docs.openstack.org](http://docs.openstack.org) will also prove helpful.
-If you've come across useful tips for resolving issues on OpenStack, or if you're interested in sharing details of your deployment, please consider sharing this information with the community at our [troubleshooting](troubleshooting) and [case studies](case studies) pages.
+If you've come across useful tips for resolving issues on OpenStack, or if you're interested in sharing details of your deployment, please consider sharing this information with the community at our [troubleshooting](troubleshooting) and [user stories](/user-stories/) pages.

 ## Get started with RDO